 As an athlete, optimising your training and performance with the right dietary choices is an essential part of success.
-And while there is a myriad of approaches out there, one of the most effective and widely used is centred around the Glycaemic Index (GI).
+While there is a myriad of approaches out there, one of the most effective and widely used is centered around the Glycaemic Index (GI).

 What is the Glycaemic Index?

 Carbohydrates are an important fuel source for the body, but not all carbs are created equal.
 The GIycaemic Index is a system that ranks carbohydrates based on how quickly they convert to glucose in the blood stream (the form of sugar used by the body for energy) on a scale between 1 and 100.